Biostatistics Announcements

 5. Professional activities

-Professor Weng Kee Wong Named Yushan Scholar by Taiwan’s Ministry of Education
+Dr. Weng Kee Wong named Yushan Scholar by Taiwan’s Ministry of Education

 Professor Weng Kee Wong has been named a 2021 Yushan Scholar by Taiwan’s Ministry of Education.
 This prestigious award, named after the highest mountain in Taiwan, is bestowed upon top international scholars who are recruited to teach or perform research at Taiwanese universities.
 As an award recipient, Wong will receive grant support for three consecutive years, allowing him to spend three months each year doing research at the National Cheng Kung University in Tainan, Taiwan.
 There, he will collaborate with computer scientists, engineers, and data scientists to develop effective, nature-inspired metaheuristic algorithms for applications in statistics.